omar573/bbb-unet/README.md

 The left column shows how Unet improves with each epoch.
 The right column shows masks from a test set (segmented manually by hand).

-Credit: Professor Will Dampier, Drexel University College of Medicine, 2019.
+Credit: Will Dampier, Informatics, Drexel University , 2019.